davewongillies/openfpga-palettes/README.md

 ## Credits

 * u/Al\_Levin: For the unique Games and unused palettes from the GBC Bios
-* u/Flamepanther: For the SGB2: Vaporwave Edition palettes
+* @TheRealFlamepanther: For the SGB2: Vaporwave Edition palettes
 * TheWolfBunny64 on DeviantArt: NSO and 3DS palettes, as well as all the other displays listed above
 * Sho on Discord for the BGB palettes
-* RAHelllord: for the LE and Pipboy palettes with the power eye dropper tools, and converting the rest from their respective creators
+* u/RAHelllord: for the LE and Pipboy palettes with the power eye dropper tools, and converting the rest from their respective creators